Updated January 27, 2018 with new data.

 In looking at the minimum wage vs. Big Mac prices we need to think the same way.
 If you force companies like McDonald’s to increase their labor costs, ceteris paribus, there will be an increase in their prices.
 This is just basic economics.
 Labor is one factor in the price of production, so increasing the price of producing something will tend to increase the price of the product.
 Saying it has no effect, or the opposite effect would be nonsensical.
 How much the minimum wage affects the price can’t be known for sure, but it does have an effect, and it tends to increase prices.
 That tendency is greater the more the minimum wage increases.

 This meme is a classic case of misleading with statistics.
-Even using the Big Mac index, we clearly see a trend in countries with higher wages having higher prices.
+Using the Big Mac Index is problematic, as it doesn’t accurately portray what most Americans pay.
+It only the average of four cities, which likely have much higher minimum wages than the federal.
+But, even if we use the Big Mac index, we clearly see a trend in countries with higher wages having higher prices.
 The countries with the highest minimum wages (Norway, Denmark, Sweden) tend to have the most expensive Big Macs, while we find the countries with the cheapest burgers (India, Venezuela, Ukraine) tend to have lower wages.
 As we saw above, the price can’t be directly correlated to the minimum wage, but it definitely has an effect, and it’s the opposite of what the meme purports.